20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Watch out for decimal points and conversions
+• Be careful with decimal points and unit conversions

 4. Wrong Route Error